Marlin (firmware): Technical

 Marlin firmware is hosted on GitHub, where it is developed and maintained by a community of contributors.
 Marlin's lead developer is Scott Lahteine (aka Thinkyhead), an independent shareware and former Amiga game developer who joined the project in 2014.
 His work is entirely supported by crowdfunding.

 Marlin is written in optimized C++ for the Arduino API in a mostly embedded-C++ style, which avoids the use of dynamic memory allocation.
 The firmware can be built with Arduino IDE, PlatformIO, or Auto Build Marlin extension for Visual Studio Code.
-The latter method is recommended because it is very easy but it only being an Visual Studio Code extension requires Visual Studio Code to be installed on the building system first.
+The latter method is recommended because it is very easy but it only being a Visual Studio Code extension requires Visual Studio Code to be installed on the building system first.

 Once the firmware has been compiled from C++ source code; it is installed and runs on a mainboard with onboard components and general-purpose I/O pins to control and communicate with other components.
 For control the firmware receives input from a USB port or attached media in the form of G-code commands instructing the machine what to do.
 For example, the command "G1 X10" tells the machine to perform a smooth linear move of the X axis to position 10.
 The main loop manages all of the machine's real-time activities like commanding the stepper motors through stepper drivers, controlling heaters, sensors, and lights, managing the display and user interface, etc.